 Cedar is a type of wood that encompasses a few species (Spanish Cedar, Juniper, Eastern Cedar and more).
 When woodworking with cedar, one needs to know the wood's limitations and it's strengths.
 Cedar is more weather-resistant than a lot of other commonly-available species, making it ideally-suited for outdoor woodworking projects such as...

 Poplar wood is one of the most common types used in furniture making, boat-building and other woodworking projects because it is inexpensive wood, fairly workable, will take paint well and is moderately durable.
 While Poplar wood shouldn't be used for every set of woodworking plans you intend to build, it is a versatile material and can be used...

 Woodworking with Pine

 Pine is one of the most common softwoods available at home centers.
-Pine is typically regarded as utilitarian, but it can also be used for building fine woodworking projects.
+Pine is often though of as a construction material, but it can also be used for building fine woodworking projects.
 Stable pine, particularly old long-leaf pine, is quite beautiful in fine furniture.
 Learn tips for getting the most out of pine in your woodworking projects.

 Getting the Best Results when Woodworking with Teak

 Teak is a hardwood that is commonly used for outdoor projects such as patio furniture, due to its noted weather resistance properties.
 Learn how to get the most out of teak when building your woodworking projects.

 Woodworking with Ipe